 What does the dentist look for?

-The dentist looks for any changes in your oral health.
-Changes can include redness or soreness in your gums, signs of tooth decay, or damage to the teeth that may result from bruxism (teeth grinding).
-From there, the doctor can discuss possible treatment options to address the issue immediately.
+The dentist checks for changes in your oral health.
+These can include redness or soreness in your gums, signs of tooth decay, or damage to the teeth that may result from bruxism (teeth grinding).
+The doctor then discusses possible treatment options to address the issue immediately.

 Are cleanings and exams performed on the same visit?